isomerpages/mlaw-psy/pages/Frequently Asked Questions.md

 will be made on a monthly basis, at the start of each month.</p>
 <h4><strong>What can a psychiatrist do if he is not a member of the Panel but has an upcoming court matter where he is scheduled to testify as an expert witness on a matter concerning psychiatry?</strong></h4>
 <p>The psychiatrist should submit an application to the Selection Committee
-as soon as possible and send an email to the Selection Committee at &lt;email address&gt; to request for his application to be reviewed on an expedited basis.
+as soon as possible and send an email to the Secretariat to the Selection Committee at &lt;email address&gt; to request for his application to be reviewed on an expedited basis.
 The email should include details on the Court matter and the reasons why the application was not submitted earlier.</p>
 <p>Please note that while the Selection Committee will consider genuine requests
 on case-by-case basis, it may not be feasible to accommodate every request, particularly if a high volume of applications is being processed at the same time.</p>
+<h4><strong>What happens when the application is successful? </strong></h4>
+<p>The successful applicant will be notified of the outcome of the application.
+The applicant’s name will also be listed as a member of the Panel found
+<a href="/appointed-psychiatrists/" rel="noopener nofollow" target="_blank">here</a>.</p>
+<h4><strong>What happens the application is unsuccessful? </strong></h4>
+<p>The unsuccessful applicant will be given the Selection Committee’s reason(s)
+for refusing the appointment, and can decide whether to appeal against the decision of the Selection Committee.
+More information about the appeal process can be found <a href="/how-to-file-an-appeal-against-the-selection-committee-s-decision/" rel="noopener nofollow" target="_blank">here</a>.</p>
+<p>Please note that unless allowed by the Selection Committee, the unsuccessful
+applicant is not able to make another application until at least one year after the date of the refusal.</p>
+<h4><strong>How long is the appointment period? </strong></h4>
+<p>Each appointment is for a period of up to 2 years.
+The applicant will
+be notified of the duration of his or her appointment.</p>
 <hr>
 <h3><strong>(b)&nbsp;&nbsp; Foreign-registered Psychiatrists</strong></h3>
 <h4><strong>To be appointed to the Panel, a foreign-registered psychiatrist must have a Certificate of Good Standing (“COGS”) that is to be issued by the foreign licensing authority or medical council within 3 months before or after the date of the application.</strong></h4>